Tooth Bonding in Madison AL

 What’s the Procedure for Having a Tooth Bonded?

 Preparation.
 Little advance preparation is needed for dental bonding.
 Anesthesia is often not necessary unless the bonding is being used to fill a decayed tooth.
-We will use a shade guide to select a composite resin color that will closely match the color of your tooth.
+Dr. Barnett, the top dentist in Madison AL, will use a shade guide to select a composite resin color that will closely match the color of your tooth.

 The bonding process.
 Next, the surface of the tooth will be roughened and a conditioning liquid applied.
 These procedures help the bonding material adhere to the tooth.
 The tooth-colored, putty-like resin is then applied, molded, and smoothed to the desired shape.
 An ultraviolet light or laser is then used to harden the material.
 After the material is hardened, your dentist will further trim and shape it and polish it to match the sheen of the rest of the tooth surface.